Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 What Two Days Actually Cost: Hill Stations Near Delhi in Budget

 All figures are for two people over two days.
 USD at ₹84 = $1.
-Peak season (May–June weekends) premiums are listed separately.
+Peak season (May to June weekends) premiums are listed separately.

 | Destination | 2-Day Budget (Couple) INR | 2-Day Budget (Couple) USD | Peak Season Premium |